d4rkw1n9/blog/_posts/2025-05-07-how-to-test-and-use-api-on-safeline-waf-61apf.md

-# How to Test and Use API on SafeLine WAF

 In this quick tutorial I will show you how you can test and potentially use the API connection of SafeLine WAF.
 For this purpose, I will use Hoppscotch desktop application ([https://docs.hoppscotch.io/documentation/clients/desktop](https://docs.hoppscotch.io/documentation/clients/desktop)).
 There is an online version, too, but it is better to use a local installation due to security best practices.
 The API documentation of SafeLine WAF can be reached via your SafeLine instance `Settings > Management > API DOC`​ and contains the available commands.
 Here you can also create your API Token.